Segregation. In Canada.

 The Pass System is a result of a five year investigation involving extensive, pan-Canadian archival research and elders’ oral history testimony, revealing a system that appears to be much more widespread than previously thought.
 Cree, Saulteaux, Dene, Ojibwe and Blackfoot Elders from Treaty areas 4, 6 & 7 (Saskatchewan & Alberta), tell stories of living under and resisting the system.
 Leading historians and scholars such as Winona Wheeler, Sarah Carter, J.R.
 Miller, Brian Titley, Shauneen Pete, and the film’s Historical Consultant John S. Milloy, provide key context essential to understanding the system’s many impacts that reverberate to this day.

-Director, Producer, Cinematographer and Writer Alex Williams is the driving force behind the film’s research and production.
+Director, Producer, Cinematographer and Writer Alex Williams is behind the film’s research and production.
 Raised in Saskatoon in Treaty 6, Alex found the subject essential to understanding societal divides and inequities that persist to this day.
-When it appeared that the government had destroyed many documents relating to the system, there was no turning back.
+When it appeared that the government had destroyed many documents relating to the system, it was clear this historical injustice needed to be exposed for the racist and segregationist practice that it was.

 Filmmaker, Journalist and Historian James Cullingham, producer of films on related subjects, brought Tamarack Productions’ considerable experience and expertise to the production in his role as Executive Producer.